 In June 2014, seven of our amazing volunteers were recognized with Ontario Volunteer Service Awards.
 The awards were handed out by the Ontario Minister of Citizenship and Immigration during a special ceremony at the Isabel Bader Theatre, downtown Toronto.
 The Volunteer Service Award recognizes volunteers for their continuous years of commitment and service to an organization.
 We want to thank all our volunteers for their tremendous dedication to the Aphasia Institute and congratulate these seven award recipients: 15 Years of continuous service: Mary Botterell 15 Years of continuous service: Judy Moore 10 Years of continuous service: Norma McVicar 5 Years of continuous services: Marilyn Berger 5 Years of continuous service: Marilyn Shama 5 Years of continuous service: Carol Pratap 2 Years (Youth recipient): Shinthuja Wijayasri

 Having tasted fame with last year’s production of My Fair Lady, we are taking to the stage once again this June for Grease … the Musical!
 Rehearsals are in full swing and we are ready to enthral audiences with our performance that has kept the cast busy singing and dancing for 6 months.
 One of the primary goals for this program is that severity of aphasia not be a barrier to full participation.
 It is the role of program staff of the Aphasia Institute to enable this participation through creative and innovative solutions.
 Aphasia-friendly scripts, pictographic materials, drawings of stage layout and positions: the focus is to communicate the show to the audience through whatever means available.
 The pride and commitment shown by the cast to this project has been infectious, making this musical a true community event.
 The cast are seen humming in the hallways, foot-tapping at the tables and practicing together between programs.
 Creation of video clips to whet the community’s appetite also serves to inspire people, showing them that life really is larger than aphasia.
-To
+To attend t

 On June 2, 2013, the Aphasia Institute proudly presents MY FAIR LADY, starring our very own members!
 In this video, cast member Tita rehearses one of her solos as Eliza Doolittle.
 Click on the video to watch her perform “I Could Have Danced All Night” and stay tuned for more information about this exciting production.